Freelancer Income Calculator

 How many hours should freelancers work?

-Full-time freelancers typically work 40-50 hours per week, but only 20-30 are billable.
-Balance is crucial: Overworking leads to burnout; underworking affects income.
-Many successful freelancers work in focused blocks (Pomodoro technique), take regular breaks, and set clear boundaries with clients.
-Track your productivity and adjust working hours based on energy levels and peak performance times.
+Full-time freelancers typically work 40-50 hours per week globally, but only 20-30 are billable.
+Balance is crucial: overworking leads to burnout, underworking affects income.
+Many successful freelancers work in focused blocks using the Pomodoro technique, take regular breaks, and set clear boundaries with clients.
+Track your productivity and adjust working hours based on your energy levels and peak performance times.